sfblake/recipe-allocator/README.md

 **recipe-allocator** is an algorithm for determining whether a set of orders can be fulfilled by a set of stock levels.

-The stock is the number of unique recipes, each of which have a certain number of units in stock and can be either vegetarian or gourmet.
+The stock is a number of unique recipes, each of which have a certain number of units in stock and can be either vegetarian or gourmet.